chiriacdaria/ARX-neliniar/README.md

 You need to implement a function that generates the nonlinear ARX model and another function for parameter identification.
 Additionally, implement the usage of the model for prediction and simulation.

-# ARX Nonlinear Model Identification - Project Results
+# :speech_balloon: ARX Nonlinear Model Identification - Project Results

 ##Introduction
 In this section, I present the results of the nonlinear ARX model identification project.
 The goal was to develop a black-box model for a dynamic system using a nonlinear ARX structure.
 The model's orders, polynomial degree, and parameters were identified and validated using provided datasets.